quantaseed/projects-teensyExpression/hardware/readme.md

 *click on the image to go to ebay*

-I merely desoldered the USB connectors, and connected the ground and 5V from the main input USB type A port to it, and ran it back to the micro-usb connnector that connects to the teensy.
+I merely desoldered the USB connectors, and connected the ground and 5V from the main input USB typeB port to it, and ran it back to the micro-usb connnector that connects to the teensy.

 [![amp meter and usb board sub-circuit](../images/teensyExpression14_resized.jpg)](../images/teensyExpression14.jpg)